mdedetrich/sbt-apache-sonatype/README.md

   as `apacheSonatypeLicenseFile`) to mark files which will be added to the `META-INF` folder in created artifacts.
 You can manually call this function if you want to add other files to `META-INF` folder in generated artifacts.

-## FAQ
+## FAQ/Notes

 ### Why is this project loaded automatically instead of explicitly via .enablePlugins?

-Since this plugin is designed to be used by Apache project/s, its intended that plugin settings are initialized immediately and globally.
-It is actually disallowed for an Apache Project to deploy maven artifacts into a repository outside of Apache's official Nexus repository (see https://infra.apache.org/release-distribution.html#unreleased) so there shouldn't be any reason to have different publish settings for different sbt projects (aside from disabling publishing for a specific sbt subproject which is done via `publish / skip := true` as is standard in sbt builds).
+Since this plugin is supposed to be used by Apache project/s, its intended that plugin settings are initialized immediately due to it being actually disallowed for an Apache Project to deploy maven artifacts into a repository outside of Apache's official Nexus repository (see https://infra.apache.org/release-distribution.html#unreleased), in other words you should only be deploying to a single repository (the Apache one).

+This means that generally speaking aside from `apacheSonatypeLicenseFile`, `apacheSonatypeNoticeFile` and `apacheSonatypeDisclaimerFile` (which are added by this plugin using `projectSettings` rather than `buildSettings`/`globalSettings`) there shouldn't be any reason to have different settings for different sbt subprojects.

 ## Future goals

-This project is yet to be tested for an actual release so its possible for it to extend other sbt ecosystem plugins such as [sbt-pgp](https://github.com/sbt/sbt-pgp), i.e. `publishSigned` defaults to using [bundle deployment](https://help.sonatype.com/repomanager3/integrations/bundle-development) and so if this is not supported by Apache Maven Nexus repo than sbt-apache-sonatype would configure the relevant sbt-pgp settings to make sure it works.
+This project is yet to be tested for an actual release, so it's possible for it to extend other sbt ecosystem plugins such as [sbt-pgp](https://github.com/sbt/sbt-pgp), i.e. `publishSigned` defaults to using [bundle deployment](https://help.sonatype.com/repomanager3/integrations/bundle-development) and if this happens to not be supported by Apache Maven Nexus repo than sbt-apache-sonatype would configure the relevant sbt-pgp settings to make sure it works.